Spectral Synthesis on Varieties: Spectral synthesis and localizability

-\begin{Prop} If $D$ is a non-polynomial derivation and $m$ is an exponential, then $\widehat{I}_{D,m}$ is non-localizable. \end{Prop}
+\begin{Cor} If $D$ is a non-polynomial derivation and $m$ is an exponential, then $\widehat{I}_{D,m}$ is non-localizable. \end{Cor}

 \begin{proof} Suppose that $D$ is of order $n$, and let $f_{D,m}$ be the generating function of $D$.
 As $D$ is non-polynomial, hence $n\geq 2$.
 Then $\widecheck{f}_{D,m}m$ is a generalized exponential monomial of degree $n$, and it cannot be annihilated by any polynomial derivation of degree at most $n-1$.
-It follows that $\mathcal P_{\widehat{I}_{D,m},m}$ consists of polynomial derivations of order at most $n-1$, consequently all functions of the form $\widecheck{f}_{D,m}m$ with $m$ in $Z(\widehat{I})$ and $D$ in $\mathcal P_{\widehat{I},m}$ do not span a dense subspace in the variety $\Ann I_{D,m}$.
-We infer, that $\Ann I_{D,m}$ is not synthesizable, and, by the previous theorem, $\widehat{I}_{D,m}$ is non-localizable. \end{proof}
+It follows that $\mathcal P_{\widehat{I}_{D,m},m}$ consists of polynomial derivations of order at most $n-1$.
+Consequently, all functions of the form $\widecheck{f}_{D,m}m$ with $m$ in $Z(\widehat{I})$ and $D$ in $\mathcal P_{\widehat{I},m}$ do not span a dense subspace in the variety $\Ann I_{D,m}$.
+We infer that $\Ann I_{D,m}$ is not synthesizable, and, by the previous theorem, $\widehat{I}_{D,m}$ is non-localizable. \end{proof}

 We note that, by the structure theory of locally compact Abelian groups, every derivation on the Fourier algebra of compactly generated locally compact Abelian groups is polynomial.
-On the other hand, in the non-compactly generated case there always exist non-polynomial derivations on the Fourier algebra, even in the discrete case (see \cite{MR2039084,MR2340978}).
-As a consequence of this theorem, we understand that localizability is the common feature in the following basic spectral synthesis theorems.
+On the other hand, in the non-compactly generated case there always exist non-polynomial derivations on the Fourier algebra, even in the discrete case (see \cite{MR2039084,MR2340978}). .2cm